Jiǔtiān Pǔhuā Gōng

 Dōngyuè Temple information

 Dedicated to the Eastern Peak (Tài Shān) of China’s five Taoist mountains, the morbid Taoist shrine of Dōngyuè Temple is an unsettling, albeit fascinating, experience and one of the capital's most unique temples.
 An active place of worship tended by top-knotted Taoist monks, the temple's roots go all the way back to the Yuan dynasty.
-A visit here takes you into a world entirely at odds with the surrounding glass and steel high-rises.
+Its most notable for its long corridor exhibiting a series of disturbing displays of statues representing different 'departments' from the Taoist underworld.

 Before going in, note the temple’s fabulous Páifāng (memorial archway) lying to the south, divorced from its shrine by the intervention of the busy main road, Chaoyangmenwai Dajie.

 Stepping through the entrance pops you into a Taoist Hades, where tormented spirits reflect on their wrongdoing and elusive atonement.
 You can muse on life’s finalities in the Life and Death Department or the Final Indictment Department.
 Otherwise get spooked at the Department for Wandering Ghosts or the Department for Implementing 15 Kinds of Violent Death .

 It’s not all doom and gloom: the luckless can check in at the Department for Increasing Good Fortune and Longevity .
 Ornithologists will be birds of a feather with the Flying Birds Department , while the infirm can seek cures at the Deep-Rooted Disease Department .
 The Animal Department has colourful and lively fauna.
 English explanations detail department functions.